RohanNagar/thunder/scripts/README.md

 * `aws` - This holds templates and scripts that can be used to deploy AWS resources such as DynamoDB tables.
+* `ci` - This holds scripts used by Travis CI, such as pushing a Docker image or running Docker integration tests.
 * `kubernetes` - This holds Kubernetes templates that can be used with few modifications to deploy Thunder on a Kubernetes cluster.
 * `lib` - This is source code that is used in the `tools` scripts.
 All code is written in Node.js.
 * `logo` - This holds image files for the Thunder logo.
-* `tests` - This holds integration test definition files and the integration test runner script.
+* `tests` - This holds the integration test runner script along with a directory for each integration test.
+To add a new test, create a new directory with that test name and add the relevant files: `config.yaml`, `docker-compose.yml`, and `tests.yaml`
 * `tools` - This holds scripts that improve development life, such as bootstrapping a new machine, running local dependencies, or running individual Thunder commands.